 - 5. Desired Future Condition Exceedance.
 A DFC exceedance will be reached when the condition expressed in the DFC occurs regardless of the year.
 Thus, if a drawdown-based DFC of 30 feet was set for 2070, then a drawdown of 31 feet in 2050 represents a DFC exceedance.
 If different DFCs were adopted for the same management zone but for different years, the District will use the DFC associated with the closest future year for evaluating DFC exceedance.
 [Amended February 15, 2022] - 6.
-Unreasonable Impacts: In order to help achieve a balance between production and conservation of groundwater resources, the District will consider the impacts from an aggregate of wells associated with one or more operating permits to be unreasonable if pumping from the aggregated wells, by themselves and without contribution of pumping from wells not part of the aggregate of permitted wells, cause any of the following [Amended April 11, 2023]: - a.
+Unreasonable Impacts: In order to help achieve a balance between production and conservation of groundwater resources, to promote the fair share doctrine, and to help prevent clustering of wells near property boundaries, the District will consider the impacts from an aggregate of wells associated with one or more operating production permits to be unreasonable if pumping from the aggregated wells, by themselves and without contribution of pumping from wells not part of the aggregate of permitted wells, cause any of the following [Amended April 11, 2023]: - a.
 Land subsidence that: threatens the structural integrity of existing pipelines, building, or other infrastructure; (b) causes land from being used for its potential use; or c) creates a problem associated with flooding or poor drainage; - b.
 Intrusion of surface water or groundwater from another aquifer into the aquifer, which is pumped by the aggregate wells, that degrades groundwater quality in the pumped aquifer so it would not be suitable for its intended use or its potential use; - c.
 More than a 30-foot reduction and more than a 25% reduction in the saturated thickness of the aquifer being pumped by the aggregate wells at any well location outside of one or more operating permits' property or along any part of the boundary of the operating permits' property; - d.
 More than a 100-foot reduction and more than a 40% reduction in the pressure head above the top of the aquifer at any well location outside of one or more operating permits' property or along any part of the boundary of the operating permits' property; and - e.
-The District has the authority to set the baseline value for a saturated thickness and an artesian pressure on a case by case basis for a baseline year that is not before 2010.
-[Amended February 15, 2022] - 7.
-The terms, provisions and the actions provided for in this Rule 16.4 are in addition to and not in lieu of the terms, conditions and provisions of any other rule or provision of this Section 16.
-This rule does not limit the authority of the Board to act pursuant to any other rule.
-The Board shall have the discretion to take any action authorized by this Section 16.
-[Amended June 12, 2012] [Amended February 15, 2022] (Formerly Subsection 5).
-[Amended April 11, 2023] - 8.
-If the District's analysis of the measured water levels in the production wells along with measured water levels in the District's monitoring well network indicates that the impacts from production may cause unreasonable impacts as defined by Rule 16.4.6, the District may require one or more of the following {Amended April 11, 2023]:
+The District has the authority to set the baseline values for a saturated thicknesses and an artesian pressures associated with each set of aggregated permits.
+The baseline values will be based on hydrogeologic conditions after January 1, 2010 and be tailored to reflect conditions that occurred prior to production from the aggregated wellson a case by case basis for a baseline year that is not before 2010.
+The District will aggregate wells from one or more production permits based multiple factors including, but not limited to, owners of the well, owners of the water right, owners of the land, historical use of the wells, water use, and location of water use.
+[Amended February 15, 2022]